minio/docs/source/installation/restore-minio.rst

 .. admonition:: MinIO Professional Support
    :class: note

-   |subnet| users can `log in <https://subnet.min.io/>`__ and create a new issue
-   related to drive or node failures.
+   `MinIO SUBNET <https://min.io/pricing?jmp=docs>`__ users can `log in <https://subnet.min.io/>`__ and create a new issue related to drive or node failures.
 Coordination with MinIO Engineering via SUBNET can ensure successful recovery operations of production MinIO deployments, including root-cause analysis, and health diagnostics.

    Community users can seek support on the `MinIO Community Slack
    <https://minio.slack.com>`__.
 Community Support is best-effort only and has